NapesWeaver/ip-mapper/README.md

 ## Summary

-If supported by the browser, the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) is used to collect basic user network connection information from the Navigator.connection property.
+If supported by the browser, the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) is used to collect basic user network connection information (download speed, type and Round Trip Time for the current connection) from the Navigator.connection property.

 If supported by the browser, [WebRTC API](https://webrtc.org/) is utilized to get the private IP for the user's device.